wisdom-oss/deployment/README.md

 3. Now Create a new `OAuth2/OpenID` provider with the client type set to `public`.

-4. Now set the `Client ID` in the frontend as described in the aproppriate documentation
+4. Now set the `Client ID` in the `wisdom.conf` file together with the OpenID Configuration URL displayed in the Provider Details

 ## FAQ
 ### Why authentik as authorization server